Pick a switch plate or wall plate to complement your home’s decor

 Wall plates, also known as switch plates, serve a simple but essential function: keeping wires out of sight and away from fingers.

 With a wide variety of colors and materials to choose from, wall plates can also complement the décor of any room.

 This guide explains how to find the right wall plate for every outlet, switch, and phone or data jack in your home.

-Wall plates come in a range of configurations, designed to fit different types of outlets, switches, and phone or data jacks.
-To find the right wall plate for your needs, consider the application, number of gangs and the combination configuration.
+Wall plates come in a range of configurations.
+To find the right one for your needs, consider where it will be used and the number of gangs and switch openings.

 Each side-by-side element in an electrical box is called a gang.
-For example, a 3-gang switch plate would have openings for three side-by-side switches.
+For example, a three-gang switch plate would have openings for three side-by-side switches.
 Gang does not always refer to number of openings in a plate.
-For example, a 2-gang duplex outlet plate accommodates two side-by-side duplex receptacles, giving it a total of four openings.
+For example, a two-gang duplex outlet plate accommodates two side-by-side duplex receptacles, giving it a total of four openings.

-• The standard household outlet is a single-gang, duplex receptacle, but 2-gang duplex outlets are also
+The standard household outlet is a single-gang duplex receptacle, but two-gang duplex outlets are also common.

-• Household switch plates are typically single-gang, 2-gang, 3-gang or 4-gang.
+Household switch plates are typically single-gang, two-gang, three-gang or four-gang.

 Wall plates fall into two general categories: basic thermoplastic plates, sometimes called contractor plates, and decorative plates, made from a wide range of materials.

 Thermoplastic Wall Plates